CupidonSauce173/PigUnify/README.md

 ### Notes

-For PigTranslate, I want to create an array of LibreTranslate instances, PigUnify will take care of doing load balancing and redirect requests from the clients to unused LibreTranslaate instances.
+For PigTranslate, I want to create an array of LibreTranslate instances, PigUnify will take care of doing load balancing and redirect requests from the clients to unused LibreTranslate instances.